Boise State University has the responsibility to:

 The American’s With Disabilities Act (ADA) is civil rights legislation that “guarantees equal opportunity for individuals with disabilities in employment, public accommodations, transportation, State and local government services, and telecommunications.”

-Under the ADA, Boise State is considered a public accommodation and may not discriminate against people with disabilities and must provide equal access by removal of physical barriers, provision of auxiliary aides, and “make reasonable changes in policies, practices and procedures to avoid discrimination.” (source: http://www.ed.gov/about/offices/list/ocr/docs/hq9805.html)
+Under the ADA, Boise State is considered a public accommodation and may not discriminate against people with disabilities and must provide equal access by removal of physical barriers, provision of auxiliary aids, and “make reasonable changes in policies, practices, and procedures to avoid discrimination.” (source: http://www.ed.gov/about/offices/list/ocr/docs/hq9805.html)

 Section 504 Section 504 of the Rehabilitation Act of 1973 Subpart E-Postsecondary Education is a more specific legislation guiding how Boise State provides accommodations for students with disabilities.